No Password Needed

 Create a Group

-Name your pod, pick your shared challenge, get a unique 6-character code.
+Name your pod, pick your challenge, choose public or private.

 2